Many Clouds Chase

 The Many Clouds Chase is a Grade Two National Hunt steeplechase in Great Britain which is open to horses aged four years or older.
 It is run at Aintree over a distance of about 3 miles and 1 furlong (3 miles and 210 yards, or 5,020 metres), and during its running there are nineteen fences to be jumped.
 It is scheduled to take place each year in early December.

 The race was first run as a Listed race in 2011.
 It was awarded Grade Two status and renamed in honour of Many Clouds in 2017.

+In April 2023 the British Horseracing Authority announced the removal of the race from the 2023/24 programme.